Transverse Velocities in Real-Time Cosmology: Position Drift in Relativistic N-Body Simulations: Results

 \subsection{Power Spectra}

 Using the formalism presented in Sect.~\ref{sect:3.2.1}, we now calculate E- and B-mode power spectra for the position drift.
 In this section, we use every tenth particle in the light cone to be able to calculate the power spectra to higher $l$.
 We do this using the library HEALPIX \cite{HEALPix} in the following steps: \begin{enumerate} \item Split the particles into two random subsets, each with half the particles. \item Sort the particles into HEALPIX maps with $N_\textrm{side}=256$, recording the average position drift in cells with multiple particles.
-Create two maps each for $\delta e^\theta$ and $\delta e^\varphi$ from the two random subsets. \item Calculate the $\epsilon_{lm}$ and $\beta_{lm}$ from the maps for the two subsets using the HEALPIX function \texttt{map2alm\_spin}\footnote{\url{https://healpix.sourceforge.io/html/sub_map2alm_spin.htm}}. \item Estimate the E- and B-mode $C_l$ by cross-correlating the two $\epsilon_{lm}$ and $\beta_{lm}$ respectively. \item For redshifts with partial sky coverage, we pass a map with the empty regions masked, correct the amplitude of the power spectra by dividing by the sky fraction $C_l/f_\textrm{sky}$ and bin the spectra with $\Delta l \approx 1/f_\textrm{sky}$ to reduce noise.
-The binning is carried out using the script \texttt{bin\_llcl.py} included with the code \texttt{PolSpice}\footnote{\url{https://www2.iap.fr/users/hivon/software/PolSpice}} \cite{Chon2004,Szapudi2001}. \end{enumerate} We split the data into two subsets and calculate the cross-correlation in order to reduce shot-noise.
+Create two maps each for $\delta e^\theta$ and $\delta e^\varphi$ from the two random subsets. \item Calculate the $\epsilon_{lm}$ and $\beta_{lm}$ from the maps for the two subsets using the HEALPIX function \texttt{map2alm\_spin}\footnote{\url{https://healpix.sourceforge.io/html/sub_map2alm_spin.htm}}. \item Estimate the E- and B-mode $C_l$ by cross-correlating the two maps for $\epsilon_{lm}$ and the two maps for $\beta_{lm}$, respectively. \item For redshifts with partial sky coverage, we pass a map with the empty regions masked, correct the amplitude of the power spectra by dividing by the sky fraction $C_l/f_\textrm{sky}$ and bin the spectra with $\Delta l \approx 1/f_\textrm{sky}$ to reduce noise.
+The binning is carried out using the script \texttt{bin\_llcl.py} included with the code \texttt{PolSpice}\footnote{\url{https://www2.iap.fr/users/hivon/software/PolSpice}} \cite{Chon2004,Szapudi2001}.
+The sky-fraction can be calculated from the opening half-angle $\alpha$ of the cone as\footnote{For a healpix map with finite resolution there is a small correction to this.
+We use the actual ratio of cells with data to total cells when calculating the power spectra in the code.} $f_\textrm{sky}=(1-\cos(\alpha))/2$.
+For $\alpha=25^\circ$, $f_\mathrm{sky}\approx 0.047$. \end{enumerate} We split the data into two subsets and calculate the cross-correlation in order to reduce shot-noise.
 This method is known as jackknife resampling, see, e.g. \cite{Lepori2021}.